data-and-visualization/blogdown2-rfun/content/portfolio/git_github_version_control.md

 ### GitHub: Portfolios & Social Coding

-GitHub and GitLab are social coding platforms which enable collaboration.
-Built upon the Git (version control) application these tools make social coding and code sharing more accessible.
-Learn how to create branches, create remote repositories, leverage the GitHub/GitLab interface for simpler reverts, and collaborate with others.
+GitHub is a social coding platform<!-- which enable collaboration.-->  Built upon the Git (version control) application these tools make social coding and code sharing more accessible.
+Learn how to <!-- create branches, create remote repositories--> Use RStudio and the [usethis](https://usethis.r-lib.org/) package to leverage version conrol with git & GitHub. <!-- /GitLab interface for simpler reverts, and collaborate with others.-->

 <!--
 ### Note -- Bring Your Laptop